 When planning a trip to Maldives we all think of the private resort islands with their exotic water villas.
 These can cost some of us an arm and a leg!
 So if your goal is to go on a budget holiday to Maldives steer away from the private islands.
 Instead, look for local islands!
 Yes, there are many beyond Male.
 20 local islands to be precise.

-- Rasdhoo: This is where I went for my Maldives budget holiday.
-It’s a cozy little island with a couple of cafes, restaurants and quite a few places to stay in Maldives on a budget.
+This is where I went for my Maldives budget holiday.
+It’s a cosy little island with a couple of cafes, restaurants and quite a few places to stay in the Maldives on a budget.
 Rasdhoo also has a beautiful house reef from where you can spot sharks & stingrays among other aquatic life.
-A great place to stay if you are in Maldives for a scuba diving holiday.
-It is also a great choice for a budget family holiday in Maldives.
+A great place to stay if you are in the Maldives for a scuba diving holiday.
+It is also a great choice for a budget family holiday in the Maldives.
 Speed boat runs every day from Male.

-- Ukulhas: A popular choice among tourists Ukulhas has a very long bikini beach to relax at.
+A popular choice among tourists Ukulhas has a very long bikini beach to relax at.
 The house reef is a little swim away and is blessed with turtles.
 You can also visit a nearby sandbank when holidaying in Ukulhas.
-The range of accommodation can be on a higher side as compared to other local islands.
+The range of accommodation can be on the higher side as compared to other local islands.
 Speed boat runs every day from Male.

-- Thoddoo: This island is great if your idea is to laze around the bech since it offers two huge stretches to choose from.
+This island is great if your idea is to laze around the beach since it offers two huge stretches to choose from.
 The beach here is regarded as one of the most beautiful among the local islands.
 While the house reef is a bit of a swim away from the shore it offers a wide variety of aquatic life.

-- Fulidhoo: Has a wide range of accommodations to choose from and each offering the best of Maldivian experience.
+Has a wide range of accommodations to choose from and each offers the best Maldivian experience.
 There’s a long beach with a beautiful house reef with easy sightings of stingrays.
 A great island for your dive trip.

 Things to do in Maldives on a budget

-Although my trip to Rasdhoo Maldives was primarily to scuba dive, it turned out there is lots to do here.
+Although my trip to Rasdhoo Maldives was primarily to scuba dive, it turned out there are lots to do here.
 Listing down top activities to do while you are in Rasdhoo, Maldives.